taichi/modernjs/modernjs.en.md

 It periodically monitors the state of dependent libraries and automatically generates a pull request to update package.json and yarn.lock if necessary.

 About the task runner
-Writing a build script that runs on multiple platforms basically imposes a limitation that shell scripts can not be used.
+Writing a build script that runs on multiple platforms imposes a limitation that shell scripts can not be used.

 If I have a Linux binary [PowerShell](https://github.com/PowerShell/PowerShell) you can do it, right?
 It is because it is a Windows user.